-Flexibility in MC6 and MC7 Returnable Schedules
+Flexibility in the MC7 Returnable Schedule

-AEMO Services recognises that to maximise local community benefits and economic development, flexibility towards local constraints and Project characteristics is necessary.
+AEMO Services recognises that to maximise social value and economic development, flexibility towards local constraints and Project characteristics is necessary.
 AEMO Services has considered how flexibility can be enabled throughout the tender to support Proponents in delivering social licence outcomes.

-Optional tables have been included in the Returnable Schedules to provide a degree of flexibility to Proponents to offer additional social licence commitments beyond the framework provided.
-The optional tables enable Proponents to further strengthen their Project Bids by making supplementary commitments to support initiatives and/or programs which align with the policy intent of the merit criteria.
+Optional tables have been included in the MC7 Returnable Schedule to provide a degree of flexibility to Proponents to offer additional social licence commitments beyond the framework provided.
+The optional tables enable Proponents to further strengthen their Project Bids bymaking supplementary commitments to support initiatives and/or programs which align with the policy intent of the merit criteria.

-The optional tables may be utilised for Proponents that have unique and innovative local shared benefit initiatives that do not fit neatly within the parameters provided in the standard tables and/or may require different milestones or measures.
+The optional tables may be utilised for Proponents that have unique and innovative commitments that do not fit neatly within the parameters provided in the standard tables and/or may require different milestones or measures.
 Any commitments provided in this table should include clear milestones and be capable of becoming contractually binding upon award.